 The need for target examinations should be driven by the results of the risk-focused surveillance process.
 Therefore, because the general purpose of a targeted on-site examination is to focus resources on a particular risk, such procedures would generally be driven by any change in risks or any weaknesses or concerns given that on-site inspection can provide assurances that cannot be provided through off-site monitoring.

 Targeted examinations on groups would generally not need to focus on risks that are already addressed within individual company examinations, unless there appears to have been a change in that risk since the last examination and that particular risk is one that is shared among several insurance legal entities within the group.
 It may be appropriate for the lead state to involve other domestic states in order to determine if resources for addressing such potential issue can be shared, thus preventing the extraordinary strain on the lead state resources.
 The targeted group examinations are generally expected to occur on those risks that are either outside the insurance legal entity or risks that are common to all entities within the group.
 Targeted examinations on changes in governance, risk management and internal controls are the more common areas where such procedures may be expected.
 Also expected, although not expected to be commonly performed, is targeted examination on particular non-insurance entities within the group.
 Considering if any targeted examination procedures should be completed is one of the roles of the lead state, and it should consider the guidance in Section V.I.
 Targeted Examination Procedures and Guidance in making such a determination.
 Non-lead states should defer to the lead state with regard to whether a targeted group examination is necessary.

+IAIG: For IAIGs, in certain circumstances targeted exam procedures may include the group-wide supervisor joining on-site inspections of an insurance legal entity in another jurisdiction to address specific issues of concern, coordinated by the relevant involved supervisor, with prior consent from that supervisor.
+In addition, it may be appropriate for the group-wide supervisor or other involved supervisors to conduct targeted exam procedures in response to concerns and risks identified during supervisory college discussions and to report the results back to the supervisory college.
+Finally, in addition to targeted exam procedures to address concerns identified through holding company analysis and supervisory colleges, the Financial Condition Examiners Handbook outlines additional examination considerations relevant to IAIGs that are more effectively conducted during an onsite examination.

 Supervisory Colleges